Registering with a GP practice or family doctor

 The receptionist or computer will ask you to confirm your name, address and date of birth.

 After this, you will need to wait until your name is called for your appointment.
-Be aware, if the GP practice is particularly busy, sometimes there can be a delay with appointments.
+If the GP practice is particularly busy, there can be a delay with appointments.

 What happens in your appointment

 Appointments usually last for about 10 minutes.
 Usually there is only enough time to talk about one health problem.
 If you have more than one problem you want to talk about, it is a good idea to decide which is the most important.
 You may have enough time to talk about two problems in your appointment, but often the GP will advise you to make another appointment.

 Be aware, each appointment is for one person only.
 You cannot bring other family members to ask about their health problems in the same appointment.

 It can be helpful to write down what you want to ask the GP or nurse and take it into your appointment to remind you.
 If you don’t understand anything the GP or nurse tells you, you should ask them to explain it again.
 It is also a good idea to take notes so you can remember what they told you and look for further information if you need it.

 You can trust your GP or nurse to keep any information you tell them safe and private.
 Sometimes they may need to share information about you with other services to help you get the right treatment (for example, the hospital).
 They will always ask your permission to do this.

 Safeguarding – if a GP or nurse thinks that you – or someone else – is at immediate risk of serious harm, they may share information with other professionals.
 They are allowed to do this, without getting permission, to protect and help you and other people.